ygainey/mine-sweeper/README.md

     - 1D vs 2D array for the board, I originally chose a 2D but changed early on

 - Day 1 (Monday)
-    - Focused on JavaScript logic,
+    - Focused on JavaScript logic, with some basic visual styling.
+Completed dynamically building the HTML using JS.
+Finished about 60% of the functions I had planned for.
 - Day 2 (Tuesday)
+    - Completed left/right click functionality and the adjacentMine function.
 - Day 3 (Wednesday)
+    - Completed Floodfill, added instructions in HTML.
+Added more styling.
 - Day 4 (Thursday)
     -  Final bit of styling and last testing of win/lose conditions

 ## Technologies

 ### HTML
+- Basic grid

 ### CSS
+- Flexbox
+- General Styling

 ### JavaScript
+- Floodfill/Recursion
+- Creating HTML using JavaScript

 ## Game States